 Energy storage firm GES buys Rotterdam assets from Gunvor

-Financial details of the purchase, which includes Gunvor's stake in the port's Stargate oil terminal, were not disclosed.
+Financial details of the purchase, which includes part of Gunvor's Stargate Oil Terminal, were not disclosed.

 The company's plan is to "take an existing oil terminal and develop it into a state-of-the-art low-carbon products terminal," GES Chief Executive Peter Vucins said in a statement.